Evolving convex curves by a generalized length-preserving flow: Appendix: uniform gradient estimate

-~\\ \textbf{Acknowledgments} The first author is supported by National Natural Science Foundation of China (No.11801230).
-The second author is supported by National Natural Science Foundation of China (No.11671298).
-The first author would like to thank Dr. Zhuan Ye of Jiangsu Normal University for the inspired talk.
-And he also thanks professors Michael Gage, Richard Hamilton, Dong-Ho Tsai and Xiaoliu Wang, because he has learnt a lot both from them and from their papers (such as \cite{Gage-1986, Gage-Hamilton, Wang-Tsai-2015} and so on).
+~\\ \textbf{Acknowledgments} Laiyuan Gao is supported by National Natural Science Foundation of China (No.11801230).
+Shengliang Pan is supported by National Natural Science Foundation of China (No.11671298 and No.12071347).
+Laiyuan Gao would like to thank Professor Zhuan Ye at Jiangsu Normal University for the inspirational talks with him.
+And Gao also thanks professors Michael Gage, Richard Hamilton, Dong-Ho Tsai and Xiaoliu Wang, because he learnt a tremendous amount during past many years, both from them and from their papers, such as \cite{Gage-1986, Gage-Hamilton, Wang-Tsai-2015} and so on.

 {\bf Laiyuan Gao}

 School of Mathematics and Statistics, Jiangsu Normal University.